gandm/language-babel/README.md

 It is most likely many users of Babel will use a workflow ( grunt, gulp, etc ) and will not want transpiled output saved.
 However, language-babel fully supports transpiled output, maps, .babelrc files and the setting of most Babel options.

-See the section *"Use Cases"*, *"Package Settings"* and *"Using .babelrc Files"* for more information on Babel configuration options.
+See the section *"Use Cases"* and *"Package Settings"* for more information on Babel configuration options.

 ##Screen Image